nielsdimmers/ProductivityTools/README.md

 # Change log
 (most recent on top)

+## 2023-01-01.1
+Forgot the most important one!
+Moved to Python telegram bot 20.0b, so you need to update!

 ## 2023-01-01
 Happy new year!
 + Fixed my changing the status property from a select to a status, breaking the daily.